 - Short Hikes to Gorgeous Virginia Views

-- Stroller-friendly Trails in Northern Virginia
+- Wheelchair and Stroller-friendly Trails in Northern Virginia

-Hiking is one of the best ways to enjoy family time while getting some great exercise.
+Hiking is one of the best ways to enjoy family time while getting some exercise.
 If the weather doesn't cooperate, you can take an indoor hike of sorts at the sprawling Smithsonian Air and Space Udvar-Hazy Center.

-5. Visit a New Capital
+Visit a State Capital

 You'll also find plenty of indoor and outdoor fun on a day trip or getaway to Richmond Virginia.
-Start your visit by crossing the cool foot bridge for a hike on Belle Isle.
+Start your visit by crossing the cool footbridge for a hike on Belle Isle.
 Then, follow the Canal Walk for more scenery, history, and nice places to enjoy lunch.

 The Northern Virginia area is rich with fun and interesting towns to explore.
-Here are 5 more Spring Break outings that you can visit as a day trip or extend with an overnight stay.
+Here are 5 more spring break outings that you can visit as a day trip or extend with an overnight stay.
 Click the links for details on what to do, where to eat, and where to stay at each destination.